 What is the Automatic Right to Cure?

 In South Carolina, the law recognizes the trickiness inherent in home construction and provides builders an automatic right to cure or fix construction defects found by homeowners.
-Put into simplified terms, a homeowner must make reasonable attempts to notify the construction company of defects found on their property that appear to have originated during construction or work.
+Under The South Carolina Notice and Opportunity to Cure Construction Dwelling Defects Act, S.C.
+Code Ann. §40-59-810-860, homeowners have 90 days to notify the construction company in writing of any defects found on their property that appear to have originated during construction or work.
 The construction company then has 30 days to offer a financial settlement or to repair the defect themselves, free-of-cost.
 Many construction companies will offer both and allow the homeowner to decide how they want to move forward.

 In either situation, the builder or construction company must also be permitted to inspect the property using its own employees or contractors.
 They have the right to look for the supposed construction defect and evaluate its source and extent.
 If the construction company denied responsibility for the defect, or does not provide any offer in response within 30 days of first notification of the defect, the homeowner can then and only then try to sue them for damages.

 The automatic right to cure is not the only legal tool available to construction companies to defend themselves from lawsuits brought forth for construction defects.
 South Carolina has an eight-year statute of limitations for bringing forth construction litigation against a building company for a defect; the statute is extended to 10 years if the homeowner wants to sue the actual architect or engineer who designed their home and had the defect in their schematics.
 When the statute of limitations expires, any claim brought to court will be thrown out.